 Based on the estimated composition of our income, assets and operations, we do not believe that we were classified as a PFIC for U.S. federal income tax purposes for the taxable year ended December 31, 2023.
 A non-U.S. company will be considered a PFIC for any taxable year if (i) at least 75% of its gross income is passive income (including interest income), or (ii) at least 50% of the value of its assets (generally based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
 Passive income generally includes dividends, interest, rents and royalties other than rents and royalties which are received from unrelated parties in connection with the active conduct of a trade or business.
-In addition, for purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets generally is determined by reference to the market price of our common shares, which may fluctuate considerably.
+In addition, for purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets and received directly its proportionate share of the income of such other corporation.
+The value of our assets generally is determined by reference to the market price of our common shares, which may fluctuate considerably.
 In addition, the composition of our income and assets is affected by how, and how quickly, we spend the cash we raise.
 If we were to be treated as a PFIC for any taxable year during which a U.S. Holder (as defined in the section entitled "Material U.S. Federal Income Tax Considerations for U.S. Holders" hereof) held our common shares, certain adverse U.S. federal income tax consequences could apply to such U.S. Holder, including (1) the treatment of all or a portion of any gain on disposition of a common share as ordinary income, (2) the application of an interest charge with respect to such gain and certain distributions and (3) compliance with certain reporting requirements.
 See the section titled "Material U.S. Federal Income Tax Considerations for U.S. Holders."